U-Fly Safaris

 What are the requirements?

-• Must have undergone at least 5 hours of theoretical knowledge instruction.
+• Must have 5 hours of theoretical training

-• Must have completed at least 5 take-offs and five landings by night.
+• Must have completed 5 take-offs and landings by night

-• A cross country flight not less than 150nm comprising of two full stop landings at different aerodromes
+• Night cross country of at least 150nm and including two full stop landings at different aerodromes

 back to top